brorarangers/brorarangers.github.io/_posts/2015-12-28-clach-away-report.md

 Gillespie made it 9 and secured his hat-trick in 87 minutes with a thunderbolt from 35 yards and Greig made sure he topped and tailed the goal fest when he added number 10 in the last minute of the game.

 After a highly productive December, Brora Rangers now enter 2016 sitting at the head of the table, but Cove Rangers and Formartine United still have live chances for the title.
-However Brora Player Manager Richard Brittain can look back on 2015, knowing his team are where he would have hoped-top!
+However Brora Player Manager Richard Brittain can look back on 2015, knowing his team are where he would have hoped - top!